 Born in Tehran, Iran, in 1974.
 He graduated in dramatic literature from the University of Arts.
 Kouroshnia started his artistic career at the Javan Cinema Institute in 1997.
 After that, he wrote and directed about ten plays.
 He has appeared as a writer in popular TV series on Iranian television, such as Rhino and Forbidden.
 Without Aban is his feature film debut.

 Born in Paris, France, in 1981.
 She studied at the Conservatory of Dramatic Arts and began her career as an actress.
-As a director, she has worked on All Is Forgiven (2007); Father of My Children (2009), winner of the Special Jury Prize at the section Un Certain Regard at the Cannes Film Festival; Goodbye First Love (2011); Eden (2014); Things to Come (2016), winner of the best director award at the Berlin International Film Festival; and Maya (2018, 42nd Mostra).
+As a director, she has worked on All Is Forgiven (2007); Father of My Children (2009), winner of the Special Jury Prize at the section Un Certain Regard at the Cannes Film Festival; Goodbye First Love (2011); Eden (2014); Things to Come (2016), winner of the best director award at the Berlin International Film Festival; Maya (2018, 42nd Mostra) and Bergman Island (2021, 45th Mostra).

 Born in Pilar, province of Buenos Aires, Argentina, in 1987.
 She went to film school at Centro de Investigación y Experimentación en Video y Cine and at the Sindicato de la Industria Cinematográfica Argentina.
 Micaela made, among others, the short film All My Joy (2016), presented at the Berlin International Film Festival.
 The New Girl is her first feature film.